Art and Design

 Garth Hill Art Department believes that an Art and Design curriculum is essential to the cultural well-being of our students.
 Through the observation and exploration of the visual, they can gain a greater understanding of the world that they live in.
 Students are enabled to become independent learners through an engaging and challenging curriculum which aims to equip students with the knowledge to develop their creative ability.
 The chance for children to express themselves creatively is highly valued and encourages our students to become resourceful, innovative and creative adults.

-- Mr Hall
+Mr Hall and Mrs Saunders

 YEAR 7 and 8